usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Check if two types are comparable, i.e., have a common supertype.
+Check if two types are comparable, i.e., one is a subtype of the other or vice versa.

 ## function equivalent {#Type-equivalent}